 Need shrimp or other bait?
 Tackle, etc?
 How about hot, homemade food?
 We've got you covered...
 7 days a week!
 Or...

-Perhapts load up for the next day on your way home.
+Perhaps load up for the next day on your way home.

 **Nestucca Valley Sporting Goods and Deli may have items not posted yet on our Hebo Website...

 ...since we're constantly adding/changing to meet our customer/visitors' needs.
-If you don't see it here in our Hebo Deli Sporting Goods online store... please call us :-)
+If you don't see it here in our Hebo Deli Sporting Goods online store... please call us.

 Please let us know here along with any other suggestions you might have.
 Thanks...
 Jr & Vy.

-Have you ever thought about how your presentation might blend in with the background color...
+Mamma and Pappa Winter Steelhead ready for the grill!Have you ever thought about how your presentation might blend in with the background color...

 Is there something you'd like to add?